roosemberth/lib-node-bridge/README.md

-# Pryv Bridge SDK
+# Pryv library for bridge servers (Node.js)

-This library is a collection of functions to facilitate the development of bridges to Pryv.
+Provides base blocks to build bridges from external services to Pryv.

+## Usage

+TODO: quick overview of what the lib provides (mapping pattern on top of Express server)

-## The mapping call flow
+### The mapping call flow

 Each time the cron ticks the following functions in this exact order.
 The only mandatory function to implement is map.